Market Analysts see Coupang Inc [CPNG] falling to $18.50. Time to buy?

 Coupang’s operational excellence and innovative logistics combined with Farfetch’s leading role in the luxury ecosystem will drive exceptional experiences for customers, boutiques, and brands across the world.
 Coupang is also uniquely positioned to unlock Farfetch’s tremendous value for the vast personal luxury goods segment in South Korea, which has the world’s highest per-capita spending on personal luxury goods.

-The results of the trading session contributed to over 3896762 shares changing hands.
-Over the past one week, the price volatility of Coupang Inc stands at 2.75% while the volatility over the past one month is 2.59%.
+The stocks have a year to date performance of -2.84 percent and weekly performance of -2.96 percent.
+The stock has been moved at -9.28 percent over the last six months.
+The stock has performed 2.95 percent around the most recent 30 days and changed -7.25 percent over the most recent 3-months.

-The market cap for CPNG stock reached $28.60 billion, with 1.60 billion shares outstanding and 1.17 billion shares in the current float.
-Compared to the average trading volume of 8.81M shares, CPNG reached a trading volume of 3896762 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 8.54M shares, CPNG reached to a volume of 6264478 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CPNG shares is $21.19 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CPNG stock is a recommendation set at 1.75.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.